earth-data-kit/earth-data-kit/earth_data_kit/stitching/Readme.md

     * gdal_path
 4. DatasetProvider
     * Methods -
-        * scan - Scans the remote dataset and creates the inventory files. files.csv
+        * scan - Scans the remote dataset and creates the catalog. catalog.csv

 Now when a user initializes a dataset and runs .discover method we scan the remote dataset and creates the data catalog.